 4) When was the car last rented and have they been in situation where one of the renters tested covid positive?
 What is the protocol in that situation?

 For the cars I can say that between the thorough cleaning and practicing good hand hygiene – you are good to go.

 Camping or Beach life ?

 Who does not like spending a day by the sea and reading your favorite book.
-With July 4 coming , I am sure many of you might have plans for beach day or spending night or two in a campground.
+With July 4 coming , I am sure many of you might have plans for beach day or spending night or two in a Maldives water villa with private pool.
 But before you go, take into account the basics of hygiene.
 Make sure that the beach is not very crowded and you are able to get a secluded spot to maintain proper social distancing.
 With both camping and Beaches , avoid using shared facilities and if you do use ( I know use of toilets is ….) practice good hygiene measures.
 Apply same basics: social distancing, disinfecting surfaces, washing hands, wearing masks.

 For camping make sure that you pre-book the campsites.
 Be aware of the fact that while many state and national parks have re-opened , not all facilities in these parks is open for public yet.
 Try to choose less popular parks in your area, and find another spot if the trail or campground you’re eyeing is crowded.